Davidson’s Fort to William Moore Stop

 - Drive 6.4 miles and just before I-40, turn right at the unmarked road (Old US 70).

 Note: You will pass a Civil War Trails site on the left after returning to pavement.
+Where you turn onto Old 70, the army began following the Swannanoa River, all the way to the French Broad River in modern Asheville.

 - Drive 2.4 miles to Flat Creek Road in Black Mountain, and then turn left and right onto US 70.